Finance and funding opportunities available Australia-wide can be found on this page.

 More information?
 Click here

-Indigenous Protected Areas program grants
+Indigenous Protected Areas program grants: Existing IPA projects (Closing in 2028)

 Name of program: Indigenous Protected Areas (IPA) program grants: Existing IPA projects